SmoothSend/smoothsend-sdk-docs/integration-guide.md

   // ... other fields
 };

-// ❌ WRONG - These will cause "Chain not supported" errors const wrongRequests = [
+// Wrong - These will cause "Chain not supported" errors const wrongRequests = [
   { chain: 'aptos' },           // Should be 'aptos-testnet'
   { chain: 'avalanche-fuji' },  // Should be 'avalanche'